 Your audience will identify your business by your logo.
 This is why you want to be sure to get a logo that is unique, memorable, timeless, and (most importantly) specific to your brand.

-Generic logo designs don’t tell your audience anything about your business – which makes the logo and the business utterly forgettable.
+Generic logo designs don’t tell your audience anything about your business, making the logo and the business utterly forgettable.

 That’s why we advise business owners to steer clear of logo templates and generators.
 They’re designed to mix and match stock art to create a “unique” final result.
 But, the results are never unique because they’re all derived from the same stock art.